weecology/PortalData/Weather/README.md

 Manually collected data are stored separately in [Portal_weather_9801989](Portal_weather_19801989.csv). **It is necessary to use only summarized monthly rainfall for this data.**

 #### Station overlap
 [Portal_weather_overlap](Portal_weather_overlap.csv) contains duplicate values for air temperature and precipitation from the 2002 and 2016 stations.
+The 2002 station's columns come second and their names end in 2.
 It can be used to compare the two between stations or create an average.